 Unlimited mobile data

-This is possibly the best thing about Three: it's the only network to offer plans with 'All-you-can-eat' unlimited mobile data.
+This is possibly the best thing about Three: it's one of the only networks to offer plans with 'All-you-can-eat' unlimited mobile data.
 Technically there's a cap, but it's around 1000GB per month - you'd need to be constantly downloading at top speeds all day to hit it.

 Amazingly, it isn't even that expensive.
 Unlimited data is available from £28 per month at the time of writing (giffgaff comes in a little cheaper at around £28-29), and it always includes use of 4G internet.